 We’re as close to saying yes as we can … but the map doesn’t show any official decisions we’ve made.
 We’re still going to watch things right up until the moment of departure (and of course, throughout the semester while you’re there as well!).
 So it’s a tentative yes.

 This pandemic has been fluid.
 We’ve seen countries who have done very well at minimizing the spread of the virus have another outbreak (and then work quickly to contain it again).
 We’re never done evaluating things.
-We’re actively watching how our countries are doing every day and it’s been a huge focus for us since March.
-Countries are marked Green because if all goes as expected, we’ll be able to send those ILP groups out right on schedule for a Spring 2021 semester.
+We’re actively watching how our countries are doing every day and it’s been a huge focus for us since March 2020.
+Countries are marked Green because if all goes as expected, we’ll be able to send those ILP groups out right on schedule.
 (Yeah, you can go ahead and do a happy dance!)

 Nope, it definitely doesn’t mean that.
 It just means that we’re still waiting on a couple of things that are out of our control, but we’re really hopeful based on the progress that’s been happening the last few months.